lukadvisor/detection_wall_damage/README.md

-# falling-harness
+# Wall Cracks

-This project includes all the necessary files required for Performing testing for presense of safety harness .
+This project includes all the necessary files required for Performing testing for presense of Wall cracks on buildig facade .
 You can run the project locally yourself or acess the streamlit dashboard hosted at streamlit.cloud

 # How to use it
 Make sure you can conda or other virtual environment installed
 ### Setup